 Skip advert

 Advertisement - Article continues below

-When driving in London, you'll know you're about to enter the CCZ when you see a sign displaying a white 'C' on a red circle and the words 'Congestion Charge'.
+When you come to London it will be clear when you are entering the CCZ, you will spot a sign showing a white 'C' on a red circle and the words 'Congestion Charge'.
 The zone currently covers an area bordered roughly by the A501 inner ring road to the north, Hyde Park and Victoria to the west, Vauxhall Bridge at its southern tip, and Tower Bridge to the east.
 While the ULEZ is set to grow, there are currently no public plans to expand the Congestion Charge zone.

 2020’s Covid pandemic lockdown saw the zone temporarily suspended, but the charge was brought back at a higher rate of £15 a day and with expanded operating hours from June 2020.
-Since February 2022, the Congestion Charge has applied from 7am to 6pm on weekdays and from midday to 6pm on Saturdays, Sundays and Bank Holidays.
+Since February 2022, the Congestion Charge has applied from 7am to 6pm on weekdays and from midday to 6pm on Saturdays, Sundays and Bank Holidays but there is no charge between Christmas Day and New Year's Day bank holiday.

+Skip advert